 In May 2014 the Group concluded the acquisition of Innovations Logistics Park in Bucharest, owned by Best Day Real Estate Srl, through a sale and lease back agreement with Piraeus Leasing Romania SA.
-As at the end of the reporting period the balance is \in 6.201.629 (2021: \in 6.481.637), bearing interest rate at 3M Euribor plus 4,45% margin, being repayable in monthly tranches until 2026 with a balloon payment of \in 5.244.926.
+As at the end of the reporting period the balance is €5.921.621 (2022: €6.201.629), being repayable in monthly tranches until 2026 with a balloon payment of €5.244.926.
 At the maturity of the lease agreement and upon payment of the balloon Best Day Real Estate Srl will become owner of the asset.